Skip to main content

 jsdomOptions

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

 Happo uses jsdom internally.
-By default, it provides sane defaults to the JSDOM constructor.
+By default, it provides sensible defaults to the JSDOM constructor.
 See processSnapsInBundle.js.
-You can override any options here but your mileage may vary.
+You can override any options here, but your mileage may vary.
 See https://github.com/jsdom/jsdom#simple-options.
 Here's an example where the document's referrer is being set:

 module.exports = {